Menu Close

 Remember that a negative Rinne for 256, 512 and 1024 Hz indicates a minimum AB gap of 15, 30, 45 dB, respectively.

-2. Weber’s test in conjunction with Rinne’s test helps the clinical diagnosis, especially in unilateral hearing loss.
-Procedure: Place the vibrating tuning fork in the middle of the forehead/ vertex/ central incisors/ mandibular symphysis from where it will be conducted directly to the cochlea.
-Ask the patient in which ear, hearing is better.
+2. Weber’s Test: This test involves placing the vibrating tuning fork in the middle of the forehead / vertex/ central incisors or mandibular symphysis from where it will be conducted directly to the cochlea.
+The patient is asked to identify which ear hears the sound better.

-• Lateralisation: It is lateralised to the worse ear in conductive deafness (this is due to loss of ambient noise or failure to dissipate sound because of the ossicular discontinuity).
-It is lateralised to the better ear in sensorineural deafness (as sound travels directly to the cochlea via bone).
+• In conductive hearing loss, sound lateralizes to the affected ear (this is due to loss of ambient noise or failure to dissipate sound because of the ossicular discontinuity), while in sensorineural loss, it lateralizes to the unaffected ear (as sound travels directly to the cochlea via bone).

-5. Bing Test: Place a vibrating tuning fork on the patient’s mastoid process.
-Alter the air pressure in the ear canal by closing/ opening the ear canal by alternatively pressing on the tragus.
-Ask the patient whether there is any increase or decrease in the sound of the vibrating tuning fork.
+5. Bing Test: The tuning fork is placed on the mastoid process while altering air pressure in the ear canal by closing/ opening the ear canal by alternatively pressing on the tragus.

-• Normal or Sensorineural hearing loss – Patient hears louder when the ear canal is blocked and softer when the canal is not blocked (Bing positive).
+• Normal or sensorineural hearing loss: Sound increases when the ear canal is blocked (Bing positive).

-• Conductive hearing loss – No such change in hearing is seen in patients with fixed or disconnected ossicular chain (Bing negative).
+• Conductive hearing loss: No change in sound perception occurs in patients with fixed or disconnected ossicular chain (Bing negative).

 TUNING FORK TESTS AND THEIR INTERPRETATION